pgagnidze/ena/NOTES.md

 **Summary of modifications:**
 - Optional statement separator (;)
 - Scan the entire AST and collect function names (instead of forward declarations)
+- false, nil and 0 are falsy values

 ## New Features